Hello! I’m Si ZUO 左思

 MBA Courses

-Data Analysis and Modeling (with Sessions), MBA Core Course, for Prof. Omid Rafieian, SC Johnson, Cornell University.
+Data Analysis and Modeling (with Sessions), MBA Core Course, for Prof. Omid Rafieian, SC Johnson, Cornell, Summer 2022

 Strategy, Cornell-Tsinghua Finance MBA Core Course, for Prof. Thomas Jungbauer, SC Johnson, Cornell University.